malcsi/malcsi.github.io/about.md

 ---
 layout: page
-title: About
+title: About me
 permalink: /about/
 published: true
 ---

-**Ana-Maria Horhoianu has been a visual artist since she was in elementary school.
-She discovered coding in March 2021 and became quite enthusiastic about pursuing it as a career.**
+**I've been a visual artist since elementary school.
+Earlier this year, I became really interested in learning about and developing applications and websites, with a focus on combining my creative background with responsive web designs.**

-**She enrolled at The Coders Guild's JAMStack Bootcamp in late May.
-She is now comfortable dealing with:**
+**I enrolled at The Coders Guild's JAMStack Bootcamp in late May.
+Now I am comfortable dealing with:**
-- HTML5, CSS3, SASS
+- HTML5, CSS3
+- Bootstrap
 - JavaScript and Jquery
-- APIs integration
+- Netlify CMS
 - Adobe Photoshop CC
-- SSG and CMS

-**Ana-Maria is heavily involved in studying and building websites, with a particular emphasis on fusing her visual arts background with online design.**
+- Git / Github
 ### Contact

 [ana_horhoianu@yahoo.com](mailto:email@domain.com)